Yandex Cloud

 terraform apply

-You can check the update using the management console or this CLI command:
+You can check updates in the management console or using this CLI command:

 yc backup policy list